Roly67/easy-weightloss-tips/_posts/2018-09-21-yoga-and-weight-loss.md

 description: Yoga and weight loss are a natural partnership, combining to enhance flexibility and strength while being especially effective for weight loss!
 keywords: yoga and weight loss
 image: /assets/images/yoga-and-weight-loss.jpg
+header:
+   teaser: /assets/images/yoga-and-weight-loss.jpg
 permalink: /yoga-and-weight-loss.html
-index-snippet: Yoga and weight loss go together so naturally that yoga is rapidly becoming one of the premier fitness activities of the twenty-first century!
+excerpt: Yoga and weight loss go together so naturally that yoga is rapidly becoming one of the premier fitness activities of the twenty-first century!

 images: